About the program

 - review existing or develop new statutory plans including, municipal development plans and area structure plans

 - plan and conduct community consultations or engagements for development proposals

 - participate in subdivision and development appeal board hearings

 - enforce stop orders and other compliance mechanisms

 Interns in this stream may pursue their Registered Professional Planner designation during their internship.
 Host organizations may be required to offer work and responsibilities to meet the logbook requirements for the Professional Standards Boards for the Planning Profession in Canada.

-The list of locations, as well as a profile of each host organization are now available.
+The list of locations, as well as a profile of each host organization will be available in December.

 Application process timeline